Crossover Duct Single Wide Double Wide Heating Air Conditioning System Duct Work Repair Diagrams and Pictures

 Q. How do I find a water leak in the duct work or why is there so much water in my A/C ducts?

 A. If you have water in your ductwork there are 4 possible reasons.
 Since water lines are not run through any duct work there could be either 1. a water leak on water line running on top of or near enough to the ductwork to allow spraying water into the duct.
 The ductwork used on mobile homes are not the most airtight ducting there is.
-2. A water leak inside the home has run into the ductwork through a register vent or 3. this is the most probable cause, since the ducts are usually very poorly insulated condensation builds up in them a will result in quite a puddle making it look like there is a water leak if the air conditioner has been running for any length of time and 4. if the drip pan is clogged and overflows the water can get into the ductwork that way.
+2. A water leak inside the home has run into the ductwork through a register vent or 3. this is the most probable cause, since the ducts are usually very poorly insulated condensation builds up in them a will result in quite a puddle making it look like there is a water leak if the air conditioner has been running for any length of time and 4. if the drip pan is clogged and overflows the water can get into the ductwork.